jjh121386/plant-disease-swin/README.md

 ## There was an error generating some of the attention maps after training was completed, I added another cell below the training cell to load the saved model state and re-create the attention maps.

+To run on streamlit from command prompt "streamlit run app2.py"

 ## Attribution

 This code was developed and modified with the assistance of AI tools and includes modifications from various publicly available sources.